A Contextual Ranking and Selection Method for Personalized Medicine: Objective Measures

-$\pcs_{\Arm}$ is defined in a way a little bit different from the two introduced above.
-It is not based on $\pcs(\x)$; instead, it requires correctness for all the comparisons of interest, i.e., comparisons between the estimated best design and all the alternatives under all the possible contexts. $\pcs_{\Arm}$ sets the highest standard for the quality of the selection among the three, and is appropriate to be adopted by highly conservative decision makers.
-It is obvious to see that $\pcs_{\Arm}\leq\pcs_{\Mrm}\leq\pcs_{\Erm}$.
+$\pcs_{\Arm}$ is defined in a different way from the two measures above.
+It is not based on $\pcs(\x)$; instead, it requires correctness for all the comparisons of interest, i.e., comparisons between the estimated best treatment and the alternatives under all the possible contexts. $\pcs_{\Arm}$ sets the highest standard for the quality of the selection among the three, and is appropriate to be used by conservative decision makers.
+It is obvious that $\pcs_{\Arm}\leq\pcs_{\Mrm}\leq\pcs_{\Erm}$.
+Intuitively, $\pcs_{\Erm}$ and $\pcs_{\Mrm}$ are the average and the minimum probabilities of the best treatment being identified among all the patient contexts; $\pcs_{\Arm}$ is the probability of the best treatment being identified for all the contexts.
+Note that $\pcs_{\Arm}$ is newly proposed for CR\&S, while $\pcs_{\Erm}$ and $\pcs_{\Mrm}$ have been used and discussed in \cite{shen2019} as measures for R\&S with covariates.

-Due to the lack of analytical expressions of $\pcs_{\Erm}$, $\pcs_{\Mrm}$ and $\pcs_{\Arm}$, in this research, we follow the first stream of literature in R\&S, and allocate the simulation budget $n$ to asymptotically maximize the three measures, i.e., maximizing the rates at which they converge to 1.
-To do so, we first characterize the rate functions of the three measures.
+Due to the lack of analytical expressions of $\pcs_{\Erm}$, $\pcs_{\Mrm}$ and $\pcs_{\Arm}$, it is challenging to find the exact optimizers of them.
+As a result, it is common to instead pursue their asymptotic optimizers (optimizers as $n\rightarrow\infty$) in the R\&S literature \citep{chen2000,frazier2008,ryzhov2016}.
+Asymptotic optimizers become close to the real optimizers when the simulation budget $n$ is large, and often demonstrate very good empirical performance when $n$ is small \citep{branke2007}.
+To find asymptotic optimizers of $\pcs_{\Erm}$, $\pcs_{\Mrm}$ and $\pcs_{\Arm}$, we can look for solutions that maximize the asymptotic performance of the three measures, i.e., solutions that maximize the rates at which they converge to 1.
+The following theorem characterizes these rates of the three measures.